axelpale/categorical-distribution-js/README.md

 ### d.rank(events)

-Index of the events in the list of most probable events.
+Indices of the events in the list of most probable events.
 Most probable event has the rank 0.
+If two events have same probability the more recent one will have a ranking closer to the top.
+Events with zero probability have rank Infinity.

+    (continues from d.learn)
+    >> d.rank(['red', 'blue', 'yellow'])
+    [0, 2, Infinity]

 ### d.each(iterator, [context])

 Call an iterator function once for each category in their probability order.
 [Chainable](#chaining).

+    (continues from d.learn)
     >> var probs = {};
     >> d.each(function (category, probability, rank) {
          probs[category] = probability;